-Post that the facilitator makes a power point presentation

-Since e-waste constitutes various hazardous substances its management is a big challenge.
+After the film screening INSTRUCT Divide in 4-5 groups.
+The groups then discuss the challenge, response, action taken and the learning from the film .
+Post that the facilitator makes a power point presentation EXPLAIN Since e-waste constitutes various hazardous substances its management is a big challenge.
 In the Indian context more than 90 percent of the ewaste is being managed in the informal sector and therefore there is critical need for laws to regulate such illegal activities that harm our health and environment.
 The E-waste is managed by 4 methods: 1) dumping in the landfills2) burning of the e-waste items 3) Re-using of the electronic items 4) re-use of electronic items.
 In India municipal bodies are primarily responsible for managing waste including E-waste.
-Three laws regulate e-waste 1) the environment protection act, 1986; the hazardous and other wastes (Management and transboundary movement) Rules 2016; 3) The E-waste management Rules, 2016.
-The E-waste management Rules, 2016 enacted on October 2017 is a comprehensive set of guidelines that strengthened its predecessors.
-It provides a comprehensive regulatory framework to segregate, collect and manage ewaste.
+Three laws regulate e-waste 1) the environment protection act, 1986; the hazardous and other wastes( Management and transboundary movement ) Rules 2016; 3) The E-waste management Rules , 2016.
+The E-waste management Rules , 2016 enacted on October 2017 is a comprehensive set of guidelines that strengthened its predecessors.
+It provides a comprehensive regulatory framework to segregate, collect and manage e-waste.

-INSTRUCT: INFORMATION APPLICATION Divide in 5 groups Each group will take on a role of a stakeholder (Consumer, producer, Bulk consumer, informal sector, NGO worker.
-The task is to come up with a plan for the effective implementation of Ewaste rules enforcement in their city.
-Process will include Each group is assigned a stakeholder role Group to write their responsibilities for the stakeholder role assigned to them Write actions they can undertake to fulfill their responsibility This is followed by intergroup debate and discussion about the possible challenges and a plan to address the same.
-REAL WORLD Facilitate a discussion around: CONNECT Do you think that you have a role to play in the enforcement of Ewaste Rules 2016?
-What actions can youtake to follow the rules?
+INSTRUCT: Divide in 5 groups Each group will take on a role of a stakeholder (RWA member, producer, Bulk consumer, informal sector, NGO worker.
+The task is to come up with a plan for the effective implementation of E-waste rules enforcement in their RWA.
+Process will include Each group is assigned a stakeholder role Group to write their responsibilities for the stakeholder role assigned to them Write actions they can undertake to fulfill their responsibility This is followed by intergroup debate and discussion about the possible challenges and a plan to address the same .
+REAL WORLD CONNECT Facilitate a discussion around: Do you think thatpersonally you have a role to play in the enforcement of E-waste Rules 2016?
+What actions can you undertake to follow the rules ?

 India is bound by the international regulations for e-waste including Basel, Rotterdam and Stockholm.
-In addition to this the Government has set its own E-waste management rules 2016 that holds the various stakeholders in the E-waste value chain responsible for the scientific disposal of E-waste.
-Extended producer responsibility is a clause that has been added in the newly formulated E-waste rules.
+In addition to this the Government has set its own Ewaste management rules 2016 that holds the various stakeholders in the E-waste value chain responsible for the scientific disposal of E-waste .
+Extended producer responsibility is a clause that has been added in the newly formulated E-waste rules .
 This holds the producer responsible for the entire lifecycle of the electronic and electrical item.

-Session 3
+Session 3 Transition Note:

 In the last three sessions we have learnt about the concept of e-waste, harmful effects and also polices and rules governing the sector in India to address and manage the e-waste problem in the country.
-In this session, we will understand the methods of dismantling and recycling.
+In this session, we will learn about the Dismantling and recycling of E-waste.